cgwire/kitsu/docs/getting-started-production/README.md

 ![Presentation of the global page](../img/getting-started/presentation_global.png)

-On the top part (1), you have the global navigation.
-This part is always visible through all the pages of the production.
+On the top part (1), you have the global navigation, and this part is always visible throughout all the pages of the production.

 With the main menu button ![Main menu button](../img/getting-started/main_button.png) you can go to your productions, your tasks (it's common to all permissions).
 And because you are an administrator, you have access to extra options, like the global view of the schedule, timesheets of your whole studio, and workflow customization.

 You can choose between production.
 The name of the actual production is displayed now, but thanks to the drop-down menu, you can navigate from production to production (if you have several).

 The next drop-down menu is here to help you navigate through the different pages of the production.
-You always start with the asset page, but you can switch to shots, sequence, statistic, team, breakdown.
+You always start with the asset page, but you can switch to shots, sequence, statistics, team, breakdown.
 With this drop-down menu, you can also change the setting of the production (including the workflow).

-If you have defined your production as a **TV Show**, you will have an episode drop-down menu, with the **All assets**, **Main pack**, and episode options.
+If you have defined your production as a **TV Show**, you will have an episode drop-down menu with the **All assets**, **Main pack**, and episode options.

 On the right part of the top screen, you have the news from Kitsu.
 You can see with an animated gif all the new features.